ksruthi1992/study/docs/markdown/nick/report2.md

 e.
 Network Protocall

         We are using HTTP.
-We chose HTTP simply because the majority of the group had some experi$
+We chose HTTP simply because the majority of the group had some experie with HTTP, and it is easy to work with.